Mammen Mathew

-Mammen Mathew (born 20 September 1944) is present Chief Editor and Managing Director of Malayala Manorama.
+Mammen Mathew (born 20 September 1944) is the current Chief Editor and Managing Director of the Malayalam-language daily Malayala Manorama.
 He is the eldest son of the late K. M. Mathew, who was the Chief Editor of Malayala Manorama until 1 August 2010.
-Mathew has more than 45 years of experience in the field of publication.
+Mammen has more than 45 years of experience in the field of publication.

 Career

-Mathew completed a BA and MA in Medieval Indian History St. Stephen's College in Delhi, and then worked as trainee in editing in The Times of India.
+Mammen completed his BA and MA in Medieval Indian History from St. Stephen's College in Delhi, and then worked as a trainee in editing at The Times of India.
 Subsequently, he joined Malayala Manorama as its Delhi correspondent.
 In 1968, he became a reporter for the Western Mail (Wales) in Cardiff in the United Kingdom.
 He also worked at The Sunday Times in London, under Harold Evans.
-Mathew joined the Oklahoma City Times, and later worked for The Daily Oklahoma as reporter in 1969.
+Mammen joined the Oklahoma City Times, and later worked for The Daily Oklahoma as reporter in 1969.
 In 2010, he succeeded his father, K. M. Mathew, as Chief Editor of Malayala Manorama.